Homework problems and due dates (not the dates the

 "What is a solution?"

-as optional, or as something you're sure you already know,
+of any assignment as optional, or as something you're sure

-low-level the handout may appear to be at first.
+no matter how low-level the handout may appear to be at

 Read Section 1.1 and do problems 1.1/ 1–16.